blackink7777/blackink7777/README.md

 ## About Me
-👋 Hello everyone!
-I'm Shiina Haruto (椎名晴翔).
-Btw this is my Japanese name, but it is not my real name.
+👋 Hi, I'm Shiina Haruto (椎名晴翔), my Japanese name.

-## About Myself
+## My Skills
-💻 I am a passionate developer who loves programming, enjoys challenging myself, and continuously learning new technologies.
-The programming languages ​​I know include but are not limited to:
+💻 I'm a passionate developer always eager to learn new technologies.
+I work with:

 - Node.js
 - TypeScript/JavaScript
 - Python
 - Java
-- Using WebSocket to build server APIs (?
+- WebSocket for server APIs

 I might be a madman for using WebSocket to build server APIs.

-## My Projects
+## Projects

-💾 I have participated in or led various projects, including:
+💾 Here are some of my key projects:

-- [nekoHaru](https://harutoo.com) - I am currently working on an all-in-one Discord bot aimed at making it easier for administrators to manage their Discord communities.
+- [nekoHaru](https://harutoo.com) - An all-in-one Discord bot for community management.
-- [HarutoStudio](https://github.com/HarutoStudio) - Establishing HarutoStudio, where I work on various software development projects.
+- [HarutoStudio](https://github.com/HarutoStudio) - My software development hub.

-## Contact Me
+## Contact
-🐶 I am dedicated to creating efficient, reliable, and scalable applications, and I am passionate about researching algorithms and programming.
+🐶 I'm dedicated to creating efficient, reliable, and scalable applications, and I love researching algorithms.

 - Email: blackink@harutoo.com
 - Discord: @blackink7777
 - LinkedIn: [in/blackink7777](https://www.linkedin.com/in/blackink7777/)

 Thank you for your interest!